Fans Think Danielle Bregoli Is Dating Older Rapper NBA Youngboy, ‘Hollywood Life’ Reports

 Fans point to an eyebrow tattoo and a forehead scar as evidence that Gaulden can be identified as the potential new love interest.

 If this is true, the relationship would certainly be keeping with the tough image of both young celebrities.
 Bregoli and Gaulden both have had their fair share of run-ins with the law.
 Danielle was banned from Spirit Airlines for punching a passenger in the face, reportedly a result of Bregoli being accused of taking too long to put her luggage in an overhead compartment.
-Prior to that she pled guilty to grant theft, possession of marijuana, and filing a false police report.
+Prior to that, she pleaded guilty to grand theft, possession of marijuana, and filing a false police report.

-YoungBoy on the other hand has a more serious history with at least two charges of attempted murder, a charge of kidnapping, and weapons charges for the musician.
+YoungBoy, on the other hand, has a more serious history with at least two charges of attempted murder, a charge of kidnapping, and weapons charges.

-Many fans are questioning on Instagram, the moral and legal implications of such a relationship.
+Many fans are questioning the moral and legal implications of such a relationship.
 In Bregoli’s home state of Florida, the age of consent is 18, while Bregoli is 15.
 Furthermore Gaulden is 18-years-old.
-Under Florida statute a sexual relationship between the two would be considered statutory rape.
-Gaulden’s home state of Louisiana also has a law against a 15-year-old entering into a sexual relationship with an adult YoungBoy’s age.
+Under Florida statute, a sexual relationship between the two would be considered statutory rape.
+Gaulden’s home state of Louisiana also has a law against a 15-year-old entering into a sexual relationship with an adult of YoungBoy’s age.

-It’s of the utmost important to note, however, these are speculative rumors and no such sexual relationship has been confirmed as of the writing of this post.
+It’s of the utmost importance to note, however, these are speculative rumors and no such sexual relationship has been confirmed as of the writing of this post.

 Danielle Bregoli is most famous for appearing on an episode of Dr. Phil at the age of 13 and hurling threats and insults at her mother, as well as the studio audience.
-Most notably she uttered the phrase “cash me outside, how ’bout dat?”
+Most notably she uttered the phrase, “cash me ousside, how ’bout dat?”

-Translated to standard English terminology this phrase roughly translates to “Later, I will be outside [presumably in the parking lot].
-If you’d like to express your issues with my shortcomings there, please feel free to do so.
-But note that a physical altercation will likely ensue.”

-Since then, people across the country have treated Bregoli as a legitimate celebrity, which has landed the Floridian a contract with Atlantic Records.
+Since then, people across the country have treated Bregoli as a legitimate celebrity, which has landed the Floridian a contract with Atlantic Records, and a slew of hit singles as she performs a sold out tour across the U.S as Bhad Bhabie.